Academic Policies

 The Incomplete grade is not awarded automatically.
 It is not used when there is no possibility that the student will eventually pass the course.
 Courses cannot be audited as a means of satisfying requirements for an Incomplete grade.
 If the course work is not completed after the statutory time for making up Incompletes has elapsed, the temporary grade of I shall become an F and will be computed in the student's grade point average.

-Grade Of NR
+Grade of NR

-Grades not entered by the course instructor or academic department within 60 days from the grade deadline will lapse to NR (No Record).
+Grades not entered by the course instructor or academic department within 30 days from the grade deadline will lapse to NR (No Record).
 Courses with NR grades will not count toward earned credit and will not factor into the GPA, but will count as credits attempted and will impact academic progress evaluations used for financial aid eligibility.
 Students may not graduate with NR grades on their transcript without a formal documented exception approved by the CAS Office of the Associate Dean for Students.

-Grade Of R
+Grade of R

 This grade is only used for audited courses.
 Auditors must be fully registered (by an administrator, via an add/drop slip) in Albert for audited courses and pay full tuition, but do not earn credit.
 The grade of R is not computed in the grade point average.